 What to Do in a Recession

 Focus on what’s necessary and slash every other expense.
 If you are having trouble paying, negotiate with your creditors — many companies have hardship programs that can temporarily lower payments or interest rates.
-If you’re laid off, apply for unemployment benefits asap and research what relief programs have been made available.
+If you’re laid off, apply for unemployment benefits as soon as possible and research what relief programs have been made available.

 There are always some opportunities out there for rich people during a recession.
 Real estate prices tend to fall, which opens opportunities for those with cash and solid income.
 Between stock market turndowns you have the opportunity to buy good companies at low prices.
 However, only do so if you have your emergency fund and essential costs covered.